AhrimanV/assignment1website/README.md

 # assignment1website
 Assignment web dev 1

-Add your names here if you want.
+Add your names here if you want frederic
-Frederic
+Guillaume